gabeklein/expressive-mvc/README.md

 <h3 id="method-has"><code>has(key)</code></h3>

-Similar to tap, has will throw if chosen property is undefined at time of access.
+Similar to tap, has will throw if chosen property is undefined at time of use.
 This is useful because output is cast as non-nullable.
-This way, value may be destructured without assertions (and complaints from type-checker).
+This way, value may be destructured without assertions (or complaints from type-check).

 <br/>

 <h2 id="concept-consumer">Consumers</h2>

-While hooks are great, not every set of components are functions.
-For those situations we have `Consumer` component.
+Hooks are great, but not all components are functions.
+For those we have the `Consumer` component.
 This is also generic, and able to capture state for any Model passed to `of` prop.

 There are a number of options, to get info with or without a typical subscription.

 <h3 id="consumer-render">Render Function</h3>

-When given function as child, returned elements will replace the Consumer.
+When a function is passed as a child, returned elements will replace the Consumer.
 The function recieves state as its first argument, and subscribed updates will trigger new renders.

+> If you spread `props` directly, _all_ possible values will be subscribed to.

 ```jsx
 const CustomConsumer = () => {